mohandere/jq-button-range-slider/README.md

 ### @npm

-You can also download npm module from [npm.js](https://www.npmjs.com/package/jq-button-range-slider)
+You can also download a plugin from [npm.js](https://www.npmjs.com/package/jq-button-range-slider) site.

 ## Features
 - Full Responsive.